Noyarodrigo/prometheus-snapshots-gcp-bucket/README.md

 ### The bucket
 Must be created using terraform, you will find the files in the "terraform" directory

+It has been designed to use it as a module in a main file, so you could add it to your main project

 To use this recipe you must:
 * login in the terminal with your GCP account or modify the terraform files for using your credentials
 * update the variables like <project_ID>, you'll find them in the variables.tf files and the main.tf file